jatin-reddy/CNNs-for-Computer-Vision/README.md

 | Ethnicity | Classification | Accuracy | **75.45%** |

 Later, the custom model was used to build a Streamlit application that predicts the three demographics.

+## View Full Training Notebook
+For full training details — including model code, metrics, plots, and experiments, see: **CNN_tf_keras.ipynb** (located in the repo root)

 ## Streamlit App Features
 - Upload an image and get face attribute predictions
 - Live webcam inference using Streamlit_WebRTC